 Following are 10 tips to ensure effective use of your time at medical appointments:

 Because one physician may write a prescription for a medication that has a negative interaction with another medication or over the counter supplement you take.
 One of the leading causes of emergency room visits for adults is not taking medications according to direction or taking medications prescribed by multiple physicians that have negative interactions.

-Many of us leave medical offices with a prescription in hand.
-We never fill it or if the prescription is filled it’s not taken according to instructions.
+Patients leave medical offices with a prescription in hand.
+But never fill it or if the prescription is filled it’s not taken according to instructions.